akshitasana740/CSG/README.md

-CSGeeks is a Webpage designed using HTML CSS and Bootstrap.
+CSGeeks is a Responsive Webpage designed using HTML CSS and Bootstrap.